reactioncommerce/proxy-traefik/docs/SimpleDeploymentGuide.md

 **Preparing the Linux host**

 In this guide a DigitalOcean node will be used to host the Reaction Platform.
 If you don't yet have an account, create one at [digitalocean.com](https://digitalocean.com).
 Once you are signed into your account, create a new droplet using the Ubuntu 18.4 image with at least 1GB of RAM and then follow the instruction [here](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04) to prepare the host.
-Enable DigitalOceans [free firewall](https://www.digitalocean.com/docs/networking/firewalls/) and add inbound rules for SSH, HTTP, HTTPS and add your droplet to the firewall.
+Enable DigitalOcean's [free firewall](https://www.digitalocean.com/docs/networking/firewalls/) and add inbound rules for SSH, HTTP, HTTPS and add your droplet to the firewall.

 Next, install Make, Docker and Docker Compose.